 It may also be worth asking the authorised person to give you their card to send.
 This would mean if AHPRA required to contact them then they could.

 You will need to have certified copies of all of the above documents and AHPRA will not send anything back to you by post.
-This includes passport, degree, transcripts and other forms of ID.
-You can read more about who can certify you documents and how it should be done, here.
+This includes passport, degree certificates, transcripts and other forms of ID.
+You can read more about certifying documents on the AHPRA website.

 I would recommend that you send your application tracked, so that you know when it has arrived in Australia.
 I sent mine tracked with Parcel Force to Melbourne as I was planning to move there, however my application ended up being dealt with in Perth.
 This isn’t a problem, you can still present in person at the city you arrive in.
 The postage to Australia from Scotland cost me £47.50.

 You have 90 days from when you send your application (this can be extended in certain circumstances) for this to be completed.
 I was given an extension due to AHPRA requiring further information from my university.
 If you are required to provide more information, you will most likely be given an extension too.